The Church Building

 The main entrance to the church is by the south-west porch, (which contains a holy water stoup), and leads into the rear of the nave.

-the left of the main door, and is dedicated to St. Michael, the church's
+immediately to the left of the main door, and is dedicated to St. Michael,

 On the wall to the north side of the rood screen, by the entry to the Lady Chapel, can be found a brass memorial plaque bearing the names of 39 of the fallen in two World Wars.